axelerant/engg-handbook/content/_index.md

 ## [Contributing to the handbook]({{< relref "docs/references/contributing.md" >}})

 You can suggest any changes to any of the pages by clicking on the "Edit this page" link at the bottom of each page.
 You can also use [Github](https://github.com/axelerant/engg-handbook) to add new pages to the handbook.
-As an engineer, you might want to clone the repo in your own environment (or use [Gitpod](https://gitpod.io/#https://github.com/axelerant/engg-handbook)) to make changes.
+As an engineer, you might want to clone the repo in your environment (or use [Gitpod](https://gitpod.io/#https://github.com/axelerant/engg-handbook)) to make changes.

 We welcome all contributions to the handbook, including from people outside Axelerant.
 That said, this handbook is meant to be opinionated and a (relatively) long-term guide.
 This is why we may not be able to accept all the changes we receive.
 Please read the above section to discern the intention of this handbook and hopefully, that can explain why we may not be able to accept your contribution.